wbonicki/spending_app/README.md

 ## 3. Usage of the application

 The navigation bar provides three links.
-The "Add new spending" allows users to add a new spending entry and also provides the ability to add a new main category or remove an existing category.
+The "Add new spending" allows users to add a new spending entry and also provides the ability to add a new category or remove an existing category.

 ![alt text](https://raw.githubusercontent.com/wbonicki/spending_app/main/screens/adding_new_spending.png)